 The one they write — scope — is the least load-bearing.
 The three they skip are where production failures originate.

 Scope has two sides.
 Most teams write the first — what the agent handles.
 The second is where production incidents originate: what the agent is not for, stated explicitly.
 A support agent scoped to 'handle customer inquiries' will attempt to handle legal disputes, account closure requests, and billing fraud claims — because those are customer inquiries.
-A support agent scoped to 'handle order status, return requests under 30 days, and shipping inquiries — not account-level changes, not payment disputes, not legal or regulatory questions' knows where its boundary is and can route cleanly when it reaches it.
+A support agent scoped to 'handle order status, return requests under 30 days, and shipping inquiries — not account-level changes, not payment disputes, not legal or regulatory questions' knows where its boundary is and routes cleanly when it reaches it.
 The out-of-scope list is more operationally important than the in-scope list.
-Every exclusion should name an escalation path.
+Every exclusion must name an escalation path.

 An invariant is a rule that must hold regardless of model reasoning.
-The test: if a sufficiently sophisticated input could convince the model to infer an exception to this rule, it is not an invariant — it is a preference.
+The test: if a sufficiently sophisticated input could convince the model to infer an exception to this rule, it is not an invariant — it's a preference.
 Real invariants cover actions with irreversible or high-risk consequences: deleting data, sending external communications, modifying production infrastructure, processing transactions above a threshold.
 Each invariant in the spec must name its enforcement mechanism — not just the rule.
 'Never process a refund over $500 without human approval' is incomplete.
 'Never process a refund over $500 — enforcement: policy engine blocks the issue_refund tool call when amount > 500' is a spec entry.
-If you cannot name the mechanism, the invariant is aspirational.
+If you can't name the mechanism, the invariant is aspirational.
 Fix the enforcement before shipping.

 A success criterion is only valid if you can write a test case for it.
 'Respond helpfully' is not a criterion — no test case exists.
 'When the customer requests a return on an order under 30 days old, confirm the return and provide a return label link — no agent escalation' is a criterion.
 It names an input condition, an expected output condition, and a side-effect constraint.
 One test case per criterion, minimum.
 Run them on every deployment.[4]
 When the eval suite catches a regression before a production incident, the spec has earned its cost.
 The criterion is the spec.
 The test case is the proof.